• Score Image

 Duo: Each performer uses 1 pair of traditional Chinese Jing cymbals

-Accompaniment: 1-6 performers playing their own low drum (ideally traditional Chinese toms, but may substitute concert toms, bass drums, and/or other similar drums).
+Live Accompaniment: 1-6 performers playing their own low drum (ideally traditional Chinese toms, but may substitute concert toms, bass drums, and/or other similar drums).
 All performers play in unison.

-Compositions: Percussion Ensemble [difficulty level: college]
+Compositions: Percussion Duo [difficulty level: college]

 • Performed by